With Ring Creative Director John Modestine as Guest Speaker, ‘Grad Show’ Featured Innovative Interaction Design Projects

 June 8, 2018

-SANTA MONICA, CA—Santa Monica College (SMC) held a “SMC Interaction Design Grad Show,” a celebration of the college’s first 18 students to earn a Bachelor of Science degree in Interaction Design (IXD).
+SANTA MONICA, CA—Santa Monica College (SMC) held an “SMC Interaction Design Grad Show,” a celebration of the college’s first 18 students to earn a Bachelor of Science degree in Interaction Design (IXD).
 The event — both a showcase of students’ portfolios and an industry mixer — was held on Thursday, June 7 from 5 p.m. to 7 p.m. at the SMC Center for Media and Design at 1660 Stewart St. in Santa Monica.

-John Modestine, creative director of Ring—the global home security company owned by Amazon—addressed the students as guest speaker, imparting real-world advice especially relevant to succeeding in the design/tech industry.
+John Modestine, creative director of Ring—the global home security company owned by Amazon—addressed the students as the guest speaker, imparting real-world advice especially relevant to succeeding in the design/tech industry.

 SMC’s Bachelor of Science degree was designed to impart fundamental skills in interaction design, a field that blends user experience (UX), design, and technology.
 The students spent their first two years studying graphic design, and the last two immersed in upper-division interaction design courses, as well as related coursework in computer science, business, cognitive psychology, and media, among others.
 It is the first baccalaureate degree of its kind to be offered at a community college.
 The Interaction Design program was launched after SMC was selected by the California Community Colleges Board of Governors in 2015 to be part of a historic pilot program.
 Under the pilot, selected two-year colleges would offer four-year degree programs in a field where there was demonstrated local need and that were not offered at a California State University or University of California campus.
 For more details on the Interaction Design program at Santa Monica College, visit ixd.smc.edu.